South Africa’s decision on the labelling of products originating in “Occupied Palestinian Territory”

-Sean Woolfrey, a tralac Researcher, discusses South Africa’s decision on the labelling of products originating in “Occupied Palestinian Territory”.
+Sean Woolfrey, tralac Researcher, discusses South Africa’s decision on the labelling of products originating in “Occupied Palestinian Territory”

 On August 22, the South African Cabinet released a statement approving a Department of Trade Industry (DTI) notice requiring South African traders to refrain from labelling goods produced in “Occupied Palestinian Territory” (OPT) as Israeli products.
 Cabinet’s decision to approve the notice drew an angry response from the Israeli government, with Israel’s Foreign Ministry describing the move as being “without precedent” as constituting “blatant discrimination based on national and political distinction” and as potentially “fostering a general boycott”.
 South Africa’s ambassador to Israel was also summoned to Jerusalem to explain the South African government’s decision.